ssiarhei115/Pose_tracking/README.md

 <img src='img.png' width=700>
 </p>

-# YOGA pose quality estimator
+# YOGA pose quality estimation

 Pose estimation, or the ability to detect humans and their poses from image data, is one of the most exciting — and most difficult — topics in machine learning and computer vision.